 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic drugs.
-Antipsychotic medications are given to patients for many conditions, such as dementia.
-Sadly, in some situations, increased usage of these drugs may indicate that a facility is using these drugs to subdue residents.
+This tells you the percent of residents who were given antipsychotic drugs.
+Antipsychotic drugs are prescribed to residents for a variety of medical conditions, including dementia.
+Tragically, in some situations, high levels of antipsychotic drug use may suggest that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-These medications are prescribed to residents suffering from anxiety and depression.
+This tells you the percentage of residents prescribed antianxiety medications.
+Antianxiety drugs are prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents